 When adding domain name TLDs we make recommendations for the billing periods and automations you set.
 There are thousands of possible extensions available.
-Depending on the TLD and on the provider you use there may be different restrictions.
+Depending on the TLD and the provider you use, there may be different restrictions.

 The majority of domain name TLDs have renewal cycles along the following lines: